nebiros777/Lame-Pigeon/README.md

 Unreal dedicated servers are heavy and inflexible for rapid iteration.

-This project provides a lightweight authoritative multiplayer server that supports 100+ clients without requiring UE server builds.
+This project provides a lightweight non-authoritative multiplayer server that supports 100+ clients without requiring UE server builds.

 ## What makes it different